Montague Glover: Later life and death

-'Little Windovers' and Glover's possessions were put up for auction in 1988 by Hall's next of kin.
-One lot was a cardboard box that contained much of Glover's collection of negatives (photographs he had taken after his time serving in the trenches in the First World War).
+Little Windovers and Glover's possessions were put up for auction in 1988 by Hall's next of kin.
+One lot was a cardboard box that contained much of Glover's collection of negatives (photographs he had taken after his time serving in the First World War).
 Also included was correspondence with his many lovers, including letters from Hall written during his service in the Second World War.
-Much of the collection was published in 1992 in a book with text by James Gardiner, A Class Apart - The Private Pictures of Montague Glover (ISBN 1852427280), and is a perfect and marvellous insight into the hidden world of gay British society in the early 20th century.
+Much of the collection was published in 1992 in a book with text by James Gardiner, A Class Apart: The Private Pictures of Montague Glover, an insight into the hidden world of gay British society in the early 20th century.

-Themes

-"Rough trade"

-Most of Glover's photographs were of men who would be described as 'rough trade'; they were his ‘working class’ male sexual partners of the period, many of them members of the armed forces.
+Most of Glover's photographs were of men who would be described as "rough trade", his working-class male sexual partners of the period, many of them members of the armed forces.